 Kate holds a Bachelor’s degree in humanities from Seattle University and a Master’s in Teaching from the University of Washington.
 She has worked in a variety of public and private schools ranging from preschool to middle school over the past seven years.
 Kate has worked for Pacific Science Center in other education roles including Camps for Curious Minds and Weekend Programs educator.
 Kate is a lifelong lover of the Pacific Northwest, and her favorite spots include the Issaquah Salmon Hatchery and the view of Lake Washington with Mount Rainier in the background.
 Kate is excited to focus on STEM education and early literacy as the Early Childhood Education Coordinator at Pacific Science Center.

-Pol is currently completing their Bachelor’s degree in environmental science and biology at Seattle University.
-They have worked for Pacific Science Center since summer 2014 with Camps for Curious Minds and Weekend Programs, but has been coming to Pacific Science Center since they were in preschool!
-Pol enjoys walking their little old dachshund around the city and dreaming of the day they can have their own vegetable garden.
+Pol is currently completing a Bachelor’s degree in environmental science and biology at Seattle University.
+Pol has worked for Pacific Science Center since summer 2014 with Camps for Curious Minds and Weekend Programs, but has been coming to Pacific Science Center since preschool!
+Pol can often be spotted walking a little old dachshund around the city and dreams of one day cultivating a vegetable garden.
 Pol is excited to help students discover a love of science and of learning as an Early Childhood Educator.